William Cavendish, 2nd Earl of Devonshire: Life

 Cavendish was the second son of William Cavendish, 1st Earl of Devonshire, by his first wife Anne Keighley.
 He was educated by Thomas Hobbes, the philosopher, who lived at Chatsworth as his private tutor for many years.
 In 1608, he went up to St John's College, Cambridge accompanied by Hobbes.
 He was knighted at Whitehall in 1609.
 He then went with Hobbes on a Grand Tour from about 1610, where he visited France and Italy before his coming of age.
 He was a leader of court society, and an intimate friend of James I, and Hobbes praised his learning in the dedication of his translation of Thucydides.

 In 1614, Cavendish was elected member of parliament for Derbyshire.
 He became Lord Lieutenant of Derbyshire in 1619.
 In 1621 he was re-elected MP for Derbyshire.
 In April 1622 he introduced to audiences with the king Schwarzenburg, ambassador from the Emperor Ferdinand, Valerssio from Venice, and d'Arsennes and Joachimi from the United Provinces.
 He was re-elected MP for Derbyshire in 1624 and 1625.
 In 1625 he was present at Charles I's marriage with Henrietta Maria.
 He was high bailiff of Tutbury in 1626 and was re-elected MP for Derbyshire in 1626, until the death of his father early in 1626 gave him a seat in the House of Lords.
 In the Lords, he resisted George Villiers, 1st Duke of Buckingham's attempt to find a treasonable meaning on a speech of Sir Dudley Digges (13 May 1626).

-Cavendish's spending strained his resources, and he procured a private Act of Parliament to enable him to sell some of the entailed estates in discharge of his debts in 1628.
+Cavendish's spending strained his resources, and he procured a private act of Parliament, the Earl of Devon's Estate Act 1627 (3 Cha.
+1. c.
+3 Pr.) to enable him to sell some of the entailed estates in discharge of his debts in 1629.
 His London house was in Bishopsgate, on the site afterwards occupied by Devonshire Square.

 Cavendish died at his London house, from over-indulgence it was said, at the age of about 35 and was buried in All Hallows Church (All Saints Church), Derby.
 The monument was sculpted by Edward Marshall.

 Family

 Cavendish married Christian(a) Bruce, daughter of Edward Bruce, 1st Lord Kinloss, on 10 April 1608.
-They had three children:
+They had four children: